tonyjemba/onlinePharmacy/README.md

 ## Online Pharmacy

-This is an online Pharmacy store
+This is an online Pharmacy store(DEMO PROJECT)